Showing posts with label pelham. Show all posts

 Day 4: Sunday, October 26, 2008

-Sunday morning, was church day for the kids, I had Dakota put Montana and Nevada into the bathtub, he helped them get ready for church.
+Sunday morning was church day for the kids.
+I had Dakota put Montana and Nevada into the bathtub, and he helped them get ready for church.

-At 10:00 A.M., I took the kids to church, made sure that there was someone from the church that was going to watch the kids until Andy & Charity arrived that afternoon.
+At 10:00 A.M., I took the kids to church and made sure someone from the church would watch them until Andy & Charity arrived that afternoon.

 Going to Church